Opening Day for the IRS is Today January 28, 2019.

 That’s when the Internal Revenue Service will start accepting electronically filed tax returns.
-We have until April 17 to file returns but many file earlier in the season, if they’re expecting large refunds.
+We have until April 15 to file tax returns but many

 What do tax filers need to know this season?